lilliana1/noteTaker/README.md

 # Note Taker

 ## Introduction
 This application is for users that easily forget something important but at the same time like to keep track of things.
-You will be able to write, save & delete notes.CRUD API Note-Taking app is using Node.js & Express.js
+You will be able to write, save & delete notes.
+CRUD API Note-Taking app is using Node.js & Express.js

 Deployed app via heroku:
 (works on localhost:3000 if you follow instructions below)